 The difference between social drinking and alcoholism can be a thin line.
+In fact, the signs of drinking too much aren’t always easy to spot, at least not at first.
 While many people drink socially and even at home, they may not be alcoholics.
-So it can be hard to tell when that line has been crossed.
+Therefore, it can be hard to tell when that line has been crossed.
 However, preventing addiction before it happens is a better solution than slowly descending into full-blown alcoholism.

-So here are five signs you are drinking too much.
-If you or someone you know starts exhibiting one or more of these signs, one should take definitive steps to start curbing their drinking.
+If you or someone you know starts exhibiting one or more of the following signs, one should take definitive steps to start curbing their drinking.
 This can save a person from a lifelong struggle with addiction, if one recognizes the warning signs early.

 1. You Hide Your Drinking From Family And Friends